 This stand was typical of the idealism and courage shown by members of the Society.

-Their beliefs led many members to publicly protest and speak out in street meetings against World War II for which some were jailed.
-Others become conscientious objectors and suffered detention in camps and prisons for indeterminate sentences during the War.
-They later established a community at Riverside near Motueka.
+Their beliefs led many members to publicly protest against World War II for which some were jailed, to become conscientious objectors and suffer detention in camps for indeterminate sentences and after the war to establish a community at Riverside near Motueka.